-To add a field, select an element or connection and then click the "+ New Field" button in the sidebar.
-You'll be prompted to name the field and then provide a value for the given selection.
+To add a field, select an element or connection and then click the +New Field button in the sidebar.
+You'll be prompted to name the field and then enter a value for the element or connection you selected.

 Customize a field

-To customize the settings for a given field, click the label of the field and you'll see a dropdown appear with the following options:
+To customize the settings for a given field, click on an element, and click the field in the element's profile.

 - Name - change the name of your field

 - Type - string, text, URL, email, number, currency

 - Limit - one value OR none (one or more values)

 - Category - for grouping fields in sections on the profile